GfSE/CoCoML-Pages/index.md

 A concise and consistent language for modeling (mechatronic) systems and software.

-UML/SysML offers a plethora of possibilities and cannot be mapped genuinely to other technical realms like DSL or OWL/RDF.
+UML/SysML offers a plethora of possibilities and cannot be mapped genuinely to any other technical realm.
-CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF.
+CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF and perhaps other formats (to be discussed).

 # CoCoML - The Way Forward